-CBD College complies with ADA Standards to provide overall program accessibility throughout its campus for persons with disabilities.
-If a student is aware of or suspects there is a reason that may interfere with his/her ability to complete program requirements, for which the student requires an accommodation from the school, he/she should contact the Dean of Education or email ADA@cbd.edu, and must provide appropriate documentation (e.g., a note from a licensed healthcare provider or IEP).
-Accommodations are not provided retroactively.
-Appropriate actions are facilitated by timely requests.
-Reasonable requests for appropriate accommodations in the didactic/theory portion of the program will be attempted and all requests will be held in confidence.
+CBD College complies with all applicable state and federal laws regarding accommodation of individuals with disabilities, including Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 as amended ("ADA"), the Fair Housing Act ("FHA"), and the California Fair Employment and Housing Act ("FEHA").
+If a student has a disability that may interfere with his/her ability to complete program requirements, for which the student requires an accommodation from the school, he/she should contact the Dean of Education or email ADA@cbd.edu, and must provide appropriate documentation (e.g., a note from a licensed healthcare provider or IEP).

+CBD will make timely, good faith efforts to engage in the interactive process to determine effective reasonable accommodations for qualified individuals with disabilities and will provide reasonable accommodations to qualified individuals with disabilities consistent with its obligations under the law.
 CBD College is unable to provide accommodations that would result in a fundamental alteration of the school's program.